-Complaints not alleging illegal forms of discrimination will be investigated by the CFO with equal attention to detail and notification made to the WDB ED, the Board Administrator, the OSO and EPG's Policy & Compliance Director.
-Research will be done to verify the discrimination was not illegal but even if not, the CFO will interview any staff involved and will discuss with their supervisor whether a compromise can be reached in instances where discrimination was not illegal but still negatively impacts the public and the public's perception of the AJC.
-The complainant will be notified in writing of the outcome of the investigation and any remediation actions being taken.
+Complaints not alleging illegal forms of discrimination will be investigated by the CFO with equal attention to detail and notification made to the WDB ED, the Board Administrator, the OSO, and EPG's Policy & Compliance Director.
+Research and investigation will be done to verify the discrimination was illegal.
+If determined not illegal, the CFO will interview any staff involved and will discuss with their supervisor whether a compromise can be reached.
+This will occur in instances where discrimination was not illegal but still negatively impacts the public and the public's perception of the AJC.
+In all instances the complainant will be notified in writing of the outcome of the investigation and any remediation actions being taken.